The relationship between general equilibrium models with infinite-lived agents and overlapping generations models, and some applications: Introduction

-As the second contribution, we apply our results to show how equilibrium indeterminacy and rational asset price bubbles can arise in both types of models.
+As the second contribution, we apply our results to show how equilibrium indeterminacy and rational asset price bubbles can arise in both classes of models.

-First, we discuss equilibrium indeterminacy. \citet{kl85} consider two stationary pure exchange economies: the first involves a finite number of infinitely-lived consumers, and the second (an OLG model) features an infinite number of finitely-lived consumers.
-They argue that these two models have different implications: in the first model, equilibria are generically determinate, whereas this is not the case in the second model.\footnote{See \citet{farmer19} for an overview of equilibrium indeterminacy in macroeconomics.}
+Our first application concerns equilibrium indeterminacy.
+Looking back at history, \citet{KehoeLevine1985} consider two stationary pure exchange economies: the first involves a finite number of infinitely-lived consumers, and the second (an OLG model) features an infinite number of finitely-lived consumers.
+They argue that these two models have different implications: in the first model, equilibria are generically determinate, whereas this is not the case in the second model.\footnote{See \citet{Farmer2019} for an overview of equilibrium indeterminacy in macroeconomics.}

-The models in our paper are more general than those in \citet{kl85} in the sense that we incorporate capital accumulation and imperfect financial markets (with borrowing constraints).
-Different from \citet{kl85}, we show that equilibria may be indeterminate in both models.
+The models in our paper are more general than those in \citet{KehoeLevine1985} in the sense that we incorporate capital accumulation and imperfect financial markets (in forms of borrowing constraints).
+Different from \citet{KehoeLevine1985}, we show that equilibria may be indeterminate in both models.
 Precisely, we demonstrate that in a non-stationary exchange economy with a finite number of infinitely-lived consumers, equilibrium indeterminacy can arise.
 The intuition is that in such an economy, the equilibrium system can be supported by an OLG model, which creates room for indeterminacy.